-Kumi Naidoo is Honorary President of Civicus: World Alliance for Citizen Participation, which has a membership base of more than 500 organizations and individuals from 97 countries.
-Naidoo became an activist early but, after having been arrested as a result of his anti-apartheid activities and going underground for one year, he lived in exile in England until 1989.
-He was a Rhodes Scholar at Oxford and earned a Doctorate in Political Sociology.
-After Nelson Mandela’s release in 1990, Naidoo returned to South Africa to work on the legalization of the African National Congress.
-During the 1994 democratic elections, he was the official spokesperson of the Independent Electoral Commission and directed the training of all electoral staff in the country.
-He was also Founding Executive Director of the South African National NGO Coalition (SANGOCO), an umbrella agency for the South African NGO community.
-He is recognized internationally as a forceful advocate for gender equity and against gender violence.
+Political Sociology and Rhodes Scholar at Oxford University.
+Became an activist early in youth but after having been arrested as a result of anti-apartheid activities and going underground for one year, lived in exile in England until 1989.
+After Nelson Mandela’s release in 1990, returned to South Africa to work on the legalization of the African National Congress.
+During the 1994 democratic elections, was the official spokesperson of the Independent Electoral Commission and directed the training of all electoral staff in the country.
+Recognized internationally as a forceful advocate for gender equity and against gender violence.